barryosull/barryosull.com/contents/articles/2018-01-17-investing-and-playing-yourself.md

 Once you've done this, do the same thing for another potential customer, then another, and another.
 After a couple you’ll have a solid idea of what brings value and what can be generalised into a product.
 At this stage you're confident you can build a product to solve the markets needs, ie. you have product market fit.

 ## 3. Building the product
 You now have happy customers (early adopters) and a solid idea of what you need to build.
 This is the stage where you aim to build a generic, stable product that you can market and sell to others.
-Honestly, everyone knows this part, and if you don't there's a ton of writing on the topic that explain it far better than I ever will.
+Honestly, everyone knows this part, there's a ton of writing on the topic that explains this step far better than I ever will.

 # Why this doesn't happen
-This approach above is the best there is, it’s iterative, stops waste and guarantees there’s a market for your product.
+The approach above is the best there is.
+It’s iterative, stops waste and guarantees there’s a market for your product.

-It’s also the approach that is least likely to get investment, and is therefore never, ever followed.
+It’s also the approach that is least likely to get investment, and is therefore; never, ever followed.

 ## What investors want
 To understand why this approach doesn't get investment, we need to understand investors.